yii-starter-kit/yii2-starter-kit/docs/installation.md

 - [Single domain installtion](#single-domain-installation)

 ## REQUIREMENTS
-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application template that your Web server supports PHP 5.5.0.
 Required PHP extensions:
+- intl
+- gd
-- php-intl
+- mcrypt

 ## Regular installation
 ### Before you begin